BlackIron Financial

 SHOP Marketplace Medium Medium Medium <25 employees, tax-credit eligible

-Health Sharing Low Low Low Solo or startup owners
+Health Sharing Low Low Low Solo or startup owners; not insurance

 Decision Framework: Pick Your Best-Fit Path